Nový Přerov

 Nový Přerov (Neuprerau, Neu-Prerau, Nova Prerava) is a municipality and village in Břeclav District in the South Moravian Region of the Czech Republic.
-It has about 300 inhabitants.
+It has about 400 inhabitants.

 Nový Přerov lies approximately 29 km west of Břeclav, 45 km south of Brno, and 207 km south-east of Prague.

-Demography
+Demographics

-Nový Přerov is one of South Moravian villages with historical Moravian Croat population.
+Nový Přerov one of the South Moravian municipalities with a historical population of Moravian Croats.